 ECHA proposal to ban octocrylene in cosmetic products

-ECHA Proposal to Ban Octocrylene: Public Consultation Now Open Home Information Letter 144 October 2025 – ECHA proposal to ban octocrylene in cosmetic products Octocrylene,…
+ECHA Proposal to Ban Octocrylene: Public Consultation Now Open Home Information Letter 144 ECHA proposal to ban octocrylene in cosmetic products Octocrylene, a UV filter…

-ECHA Proposal to Ban Octocrylene: Public Consultation Now Open Home Information Letter 144 October 2025 – ECHA proposal to ban octocrylene in cosmetic products Octocrylene,…
+ECHA Proposal to Ban Octocrylene: Public Consultation Now Open Home Information Letter 144 ECHA proposal to ban octocrylene in cosmetic products Octocrylene, a UV filter…

 On October 3rd, the UK notified the WTO of a draft regulation aligning its cosmetics rules with EU standards.
 The proposed “Cosmetic Products (Restriction of Chemical Substances) (No. 2) Regulations 2024” introduces bans on several CMR substances, including DIMETHYLTOLYLAMINE, and limits Kojic Acid to 1% in face and hand products.
 Key compliance deadlines begin in April 2025.